-¶5-To consider prayerfully plans for the future which will lead to progressive movements along all lines of church activities.
+¶5-To prayerfully consider plans for the future which will lead to progressive movements along all lines of church activities.

 ¶6-To receive and vote upon proposed changes in this Manual or the Articles of Incorporation.
-All such changes or additions to the Manual or the Articles of Incorporation shall be made by two-thirds vote of the General Conference, said changes or additions to be presented in writing by a district conference delegation or a General Conference Committee.
+All such changes or additions to the Manual or the Articles of Incorporation shall be made by two-thirds vote of the General Assembly, said changes or additions to be presented in writing by a District Assembly Delegation or a General Assembly Committee.

-¶7-To appoint all standing committees who shall hold office through the quadrennium and the following General Conference.
+¶7-To appoint all standing committees (Section 109).